 - Safety violations.
 About 66% of the Occupational Safety and Health Administration (OSHA) construction inspections done in New York from 2010-2012 resulted in findings of serious safety violations and 89% of contractors working on affordable housing units had OSHA violations.

 - Lax inspections.
 Despite the increase in construction, the number of workplace safety inspections conducted by the OSHA investigators decreased from 2,722 in 2011 to just 1,966 in 2015.
 When workplace inspections did occur, an overwhelming majority led to safety citations.

 - Fall accidents.
 Data from the New York City Health Department Bureau of Vital Statistics found that falls comprised 58% of fatal construction worker injuries between 2007–2014.
 Of these, falls from scaffolds were to blame for 25% of deaths, ladder falls caused 16% of deaths, and falls from roofs caused 11% of deaths.
 In 2015, the New York Committee for Occupational Health and Safety found that the percentage of falls was climbing higher, with falls from heights accounting for 71% of all construction-related injuries.

 - Fatalities.
 An average of 20 construction workers were killed on the job from 2005–2015 in NYC, with a decade-high 32 deaths recorded in 2008.
 Today, roughly 12 construction workers are killed on the job every year, with Latino and non-union workers at greater risk of dying in a construction-related accident than other workers.

 If you have suffered an accident on the job, our New York construction injury lawyers can explain your legal options at no cost to you.
-Simply fill out the quick contact form on this page to schedule your free initial consultation.
+Please contact us online or call us directly at 212.465.8840 to schedule your free initial consultation.